-Mr. Yeates is an Australian employee and his salary and bonus are paid in Australian Dollars (AUD).
-U.S. Dollar (USD) amounts in this Proxy Statement with respect to Mr. Yeates have been converted from AUD at a rate of 0.6775 USD to one AUD.
-The exchange rate represents the 12/30/2022 rate provided by the Reserve Bank of Australia.
+(5) Mr. Yeates is an Australian employee and his salary and bonus are paid in Australian Dollars (AUD).
+U.S. Dollar (USD) amounts in this Proxy Statement with respect to Mr. Yeates' salary and short-term incentive have been converted from AUD at a rate of 0.6840 USD to one AUD.
+The exchange rate represents the December 29, 2023 rate provided by the Reserve Bank of Australia.